privcount/privcount/doc/PrivCountVersion.markdown

 or both.
 Changes to upstream Tor are managed using Tor's versioning scheme, and tags contain both the Tor and PrivCount versions.

+## Doing A Release

+To do a Tor PrivCount release:
+1. If there is a new Tor patch release, and it impacts relays, merge it
+2. If the Tor version has changed, edit the Tor version in .bumpversion
+3. Update the PrivCount version in tor-privcount using bumpversion
+4. Push the base branch (privcount-master or privcount-maint-*-tor-*)
+5. Tag the release with the PrivCount and Tor versions, and push the tag
+6. If this is a major or minor release, or the tor version has changed, create a maint branch with the PrivCount major.minor and Tor versions, and push the branch
+7. Overwrite the stable privcount branch, and force-push it

+To do a PrivCount release from master:
+1. Update ReleaseNotes.markdown with the Tor PrivCount and PrivCount changes
+2. Update the PrivCount version in privcount using bumpversion
+3. Push the base branch (master or maint-*)
+4. Tag the release with the PrivCount version, and push the tag
+5. If this is a major or minor release, create a maint branch with the PrivCount major.minor versions, and push the branch
+6. Overwrite the stable privcount branch, and force-push it

 ## Updating the PrivCount version

 You can use bumpversion to bump the PrivCount version in all the relevant